INSTALLATION MANUAL

 Ethernet Synchronization

-• Connect all fixtures in a group to a single dedicated unmanaged Ethernet switch using standard Cat5e/Cat6 cables.
+• Connect all fixtures in a group to a single dedicated unmanaged Ethernet switch (supplied by Innerscene for groups of 3 or more fixtures) using standard Cat5e/Cat6 cables.

 • Use one switch per independent group.
 The switch must not be connected to the internet or to any network serving a different fixture group.